ytipirneni/Vet_AR/README.md

 ## Citation
 If you use this code or dataset, please cite:
-Tipirneni Y, Goldschmidt S. *Pilot Study to Assess the Utility of Augmented Reality (AR) Glasses for Spatial Tracking and Surgical Annotation in Veterinary Oromaxillofacial Surgery.* Frontiers in Veterinary Science, 2025.
+Tipirneni Y, Agape-Toupadakis Skouritakis C, Blandino A, Arzi B, Goldschmidt S. *Pilot study to assess the utility of augmented reality (AR) glasses for spatial tracking and intraoperative annotation in veterinary oral oncologic surgery.* Front Vet Sci.
+2025; in press.
+(DOI to be assigned)

 ## License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.